Télévision Suisse Romande

+Télévision Suisse Romande ([televizjɔ̃ sɥis ʁɔmɑ̃d], "Swiss Television Romandy") was the French-language division of SRG SSR, in charge of production and distribution of television programmes in Switzerland for French-speaking Switzerland.

-Télévision Suisse Romande ("Swiss Television Romandy") was a TV network with two channels: TSR 1 and TSR 2 (the two channels became RTS Un and RTS Deux after 2012).
-They were the main French language channels in Switzerland, part of SRG SSR (SRG SSR Idée Suisse before 2010).
-They provided content for TV5Monde.
-Radio Suisse Romande and Télévision Suisse Romande merged in 2010 to create Radio Télévision Suisse.
+TSR operated two main French-language channels: TSR 1 and TSR 2, which became RTS Un and RTS Deux respectively after 2012, and provided content for TV5Monde.
+Radio Suisse Romande and Télévision Suisse Romande merged on 1 January 2010 to create Radio Télévision Suisse.

 History

-The first evening programme in colour of Télévision Suisse Romande was broadcast in 1968.
-1968 is also the first year where more than one million of Swiss households had a television.
+The first evening programme in colour was broadcast on Télévision Suisse Romande in 1968, which was also the first year in which more than one million Swiss households had a television.

 Programmes

 The station can be received throughout Switzerland, and also in some neighboring countries.

 Some of the popular programmes on TSR are: